Pre-Launch Verification · QUAD Engine

 Not sure which claim is weakest?

 Pick the one an investor would challenge and submit it free.
-A named verifier returns a cited verdict in 72 hours.
+Our AI returns a cited verdict in 1 hour.

 The method